plblum/jivs/README.md

   public adaptToForm(
     builder: ValidationManagerConfigBuilder,
     options?: RulesConfigOptions): void {
-    builder.field('FirstName', null, { label: 'First name' });
+    builder.useOnlyTheseModelFields('FirstName', 'LastName'); // your form will not be editing any other fields on the model builder.field('FirstName', null, { label: 'First name' });
     builder.field('LastName', null, { label: 'Last name' })
     // adding the notEqualTo validator to LastName...